daytistics/daytistics/README.md

 ## Contributing

 Contributions are welcome!
-Please follow the guidelines in [CONTRIBUTING.md](./CONTRIBUTING.md).
+If you want to contribute to the project you can take a look into [CONTRIBUTING.md](./CONTRIBUTING.md).
+There you can find guidelines and useful tips to get started.

 ## License